fedimint/fedimint.org/docs/FAQs/TheFederation.md

 ## Can a single bad guardian, rewrite my transaction to steal coins?

-On receipt of a payment, you will want to swap out the eCash tokens you received for new eCash tokens.
+On receipt of a payment, you will want to swap out the eCash notes you received for new eCash notes.

 When you submit this transaction, you will specify the input coins provided and the new blind signature requests that you are trading them for.